Four Teenagers Drive A Saturn To Mexico

 “Yea!”

-Bryan had a Suzuki Savage which was a single cylinder, 650cc motorcycle that we both thought was the peak of awesome.
-I didn’t have a motorcycle but that was fine – I’d just ride on the back of his!
+Bryan had a motorcycle.
+I didn’t have a motorcycle but that was fine - I’d just ride on the back of his!
 We’d simply pack two backpacks and head for Chihuahua, Mexico… 2,150 miles away!
+We young, dumb, and filled with a fatal dose of youthful optimism.

 “Hey, since we’re driving to Mexico, why not swing west first and see some sights?” someone suggested.
 We all agreed that was a good idea but couldn’t agree on which sights to see.

 “Let’s just head west and see what happens,” someone else suggested.
 We all nodded.
-It’s not hard to convince a bunch of eighteen year olds fresh out of high school that planning is for losers.
-(Related: The Single Best Piece of Marriage Advice for Single Men) Nathaniel brought along his dad’s internet hotspot which at the time was a rarity and a novel concept – we had internet on the go!
+It’s not hard to convince a bunch of eighteen year olds to live by the moment.
+Nathaniel brought along his dad’s internet hotspot, which at the time was a novel concept.
+We had internet on the go!
 The plan was to Google a spot of interest somewhere close to us, go there, enjoy it, and then Google another spot of interest close by.
 We would repeat this pattern in a general westerly and then southernly direction until we got to our destination!

 We were giving ourselves a month’s timeline to get to Mexico and back.
 Some of quit our jobs and some of us begged for extra time off.
 Because of this, money was in short supply.
 We planned on tenting in campgrounds to keep costs down and adventure running high.
 We packed a portable gas grill with enough BTU’s to heat a can of ravioli.